 If Harvey is causing you hardship, contact your loan servicer (the company you send payments to) as soon as possible.

 Current mortgage rates, whether in spite of or because of Hurricane Harvey, are at 2017 lows and very attractive if you're buying a home.
-Compare offers from several mortgage lenders, then commit to the lender with the best one.Click to see today's rates (Sep 23rd, 2017)
+Compare offers from several mortgage lenders, then commit to the lender with the best one.Verify your new rate (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.